 The following January we were getting our taxes together and he saw a bunch of cancelled checks made out to WGA.
 “What’s this?” he asked.

 “That’s the Writer’s Guild of America for my many treatments,” I answered helpfully.
-“I stole your screenplay and registered it seven ways from Sunday.
+“I took your screenplay and registered it seven ways from Sunday.
 It’s registered as a true story, a piece of fiction, a third-person narrative, a first-person narrative from the POV of a young reporter covering the story, and a first person story from the POV of the murderer.
 It’s mine now.”

 The British have a word for what Brad was.
 It’s called Gobsmacked.
 It means confused, shocked, dumbfounded.
 “Suppose I still want to write it?” he asked.